Mathipe98/TDT4140_project/README.md

 ### 2. Configuration of the database

-You can either connect to the preconfigured database created on the NTNU server or configure your own database with the product.
+You can either connect to the preconfigured database created on the NTNU server or configure your own MySQL database.

 **Connecting to the preconfigured database**